GuanZhengkang/guanzhengkang.github.io/_pages/about.md

 Hi!

-I am Zhengkang Guan, a junior undergraduate student from the Department of Statistics and Data Science at Xiamen University, and currently seeking a Ph.D. opportunity.
+I am Zhengkang Guan, a junior undergraduate student from the Department of Statistics and Data Science at Xiamen University, and currently seeking a **Ph.D. opportunity**.

-My average grade is 90.13, with a GPA of 3.75/4, and I am ranked 3rd out of 44 students in my major.
+My average grade is **90.13**, with a GPA of **3.75/4**, and I am ranked **3rd** out of 44 students in my major.

 Here are my [Curriculum Vitae (CV)]() and [personal statement (PS)]().

-My research interest includes
+I am interested in pursuing research in the field of Causal Inference, Causal Discovery and Causal Reasoning (in connection to AI) during my doctoral studies.

 # Research Experience and Project